Geno Auriemma: Staged shot incident

 Auriemma created controversy in 1998 when he arranged with Villanova coach Harry Perretta to orchestrate a shot at the beginning of their scheduled game.
 University of Connecticut's top player, Nykesha Sales, was two points short of breaking the team record for most points in a career when she ruptured her right Achilles tendon in the second to last game of the season against Notre Dame.
-When the following game against Villanova began, Villanova players allowed Connecticut to win the tip off and then pass the ball down to Sales who was standing underneath the basket.
+When the following game, against Villanova, began, Villanova players allowed Connecticut to win the tip off and then pass the ball down to Sales who was standing underneath the basket.
 She laid the ball in to break the record.
 Connecticut players then stood back and allowed Villanova an uncontested layup of their own before beginning regular play.

 Rivalries

-The rivalry between the Huskies and the University of Tennessee Lady Vols extended to Auriemma's relationship with Volunteers counterpart Pat Summitt, who retired in 2012 and died in 2016.
+The rivalry between the Huskies and the University of Tennessee Lady Vols extended to Auriemma's relationship with Volunteers counterpart Pat Summitt.
 The two, through print and broadcast media, were often at odds.
 At the end of the 2009–10 season, Auriemma had slightly surpassed Summitt among active Division I coaches for career winning percentage, with Auriemma at 85.8 and Summitt at 84.1.
 In 2007, Summitt, who believed Auriemma had used less-than-honorable tactics in his successful recruitment of Maya Moore, canceled the yearly game between the two programs.
+After Summitt announced her diagnosis of early onset Alzheimer's disease in 2011, the two mended their relationship, with Auriemma donating ten thousand dollars to Summitt's Alzheimer's foundation.
+Summitt retired in 2012 and died in 2016.

 Former UConn men's basketball coach Jim Calhoun has been called Auriemma's "unfriendly rival", and he once mocked the women's team's fan base as the "world's largest nursing home."
 When asked about their relationship in 2001, Auriemma said, "Jim has a problem with anyone else's success, not just ours.
 Do we get along?
 No, but we don't have to."

-United States Women's national basketball team
+United States women's national basketball team

-Auriemma was named head coach of the US women's team that competed in the Junior World Championship in Brno, Czech Republic during July 2001.
+Auriemma was named head coach of the US women's team that competed in the Junior World Championship in Brno, Czech Republic in July 2001.
 The team won its first five games, including a record-setting win against Mali.
 The 97–27 final score represented the largest margin of victory by a USA team in Junior World Championship history.
 The preliminary round results qualified the team for the medal rounds, where they faced the host team, the Czech Republic.
 With a home crowd cheering them on, the Czech team won 92–88 and went on to beat Russia 82–80 to win the gold medal.
 The US team beat Australia 77–72 to win the bronze medal.
 Diana Taurasi was the leading scorer for the US with 19.3 points per game, while Alana Beard was close behind with 18.0 points per game.
 Nicole Powell was the leading rebounder for the US, with seven rebounds per game.